 - Filing the notice of claim.
 It means announcing the defendant that the person injured on their property seeks compensation.
 The letter should briefly present the facts and the grounds for the claim.
 It is best to leave it to an experienced slip and fall attorney.

 - Substantiating the claim.
 This means putting together all the evidence and justifying all the losses claimed.
 It takes experience and skills to keep the file clear and concise.
 Any loose ends or missing information could cost the claimant their compensation.

 - Negotiating settlement terms.
 Properly substantiated claims will almost always receive a settlement offer as an answer.
 A personal injury lawyer is almost always able to negotiate better terms.
 If they cannot, they may file an appeal or even a civil lawsuit.

-Let a GA Personal Injury Attorney Help with Your Slip and Fall Case!
+Let a Lawrenceville Personal Injury Attorney Help with Your Slip and Fall Case!

 If you incurred injuries after slipping and falling due to someone else’s negligence, we can help.
 At Cain Injury Law, we take slip-and-fall cases seriously and do not rest until obtaining rightful compensations.
 You too can benefit from our services!